 Based on the number you got from the breastfeeding calorie calculator and estimated your total calorie intake per day, you can calculate your extra calorie need per day.

-Remember, to gain weight while breastfeeding; you need to consume extra calories per day than what you need to maintain your weight.
-To gain 1 pound a week, you need to consume 500 extra calories per day.
+Remember, to gain weight while breastfeeding; you need to consume more calories per day than you need to maintain weight.
+To gain 1 pound a week, you must consume 500 extra calories daily.

 So, when the breastfeeding calorie calculator tells you to consume 1900 calories per day to maintain your weight, you need to consume extra 500 calories a day to gain 1 pound per week (1900 + 500 per day).